Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 Use the JWT as the bearer token to authenticate the payment transaction request.

-This section describes how to process a sale transaction when the app is in Cloud mode.
+Use the information in this section to process a sale transaction when the app is in Cloud mode.

 This transaction combines an authorization and a capture into a single transaction.